Mvrjustid/EmoPainChallenge2020/README.md

 </p>

 ## Challenge Description
-The EmoPain challenge comprises three tasks.
+The EmoPain Challenge 2019 comprises three tasks.
 Participants should complete at least one of them.
 The tasks are based on the EmoPain dataset and are as follows:

 - **Movement Behaviour Classification Task**: The aim of this task is to build a binary classification model to continuously detect events of protective behaviour (e.g. hesitation) in participants with chronic lower back pain (CLBP) during exercise performance (e.g. sit-to-stand), based on body movement and muscle activity.
 We provide training, validation, and test data, which comprise joint angles and energies as well as surface electromyography (sEMG) data from both participants with CLBP and healthy control participants.
 The data comes with **continuous binary** labels (i.e. one label per timestep).
 Participants should see below for details about these data, and how to access the data for this task.
 A README document will be attached to the data to provide more detailed information.